-There’s been a great deal of criticism that the Renewable Energy Certificate system does not provide substantial reduction in greenhouse gas emissions, that all it does is to allow companies to pay to pollute.
+There’s been a great deal of criticism that the Renewable Energy Certificate system does not provide substantial reduction in greenhouse gas emissions, and that all it does is allow companies to pay to pollute.

 However, it’s very important to bear in mind you are supporting the country to meet the mandated Government targets and helping to support the Australian solar industry.
 This not only means more green jobs, but increased uptake of solar power drives costs of supply and installation down so that solar can become more competitive with traditional fossil technologies.
-In a nutshell, more solar generated electricity = less coal fired power generation required.
+In a nutshell, more solar-generated electricity = less coal-fired power generation required.

-If you choose to retain your RECs by paying full retail price, congratulations – you are in the “ultra-green” zone as you are supporting Australia to go above and beyond the 2020 target!
+If you choose to retain your RECs by paying full retail price, congratulations!
+You are in the “ultra-green” zone as you are supporting Australia to go above and beyond the 2020 target!

 Australia’s Renewable Energy Certificate system is far from perfect.
 But it’s a start and is a basis upon which to work and improve from.
 Without it, solar power would continue to stay out of reach for many, see our industry stagnate, and new development severely impeded.

 Now is the right time to switch to Brisbane solar energy.
 We recommend seeking at least 3 solar quotes to ensure that you are getting the best deal and selecting the right solar installer in Brisbane whom you can trust.
 With this, you can guarantee a solar system in Brisbane that meets your energy needs.